tlaak/get-beer-angular/README.md

 # Get Beer

-This is a simple demo application to showcase how to use Redux state and Effects in Angular 5.
+This is a simple demo (read: quick and dirty) application to showcase how to use Redux state and Effects in Angular 5.

 The data api is [Punk APIv2](https://punkapi.com/documentation/v2).
 It doesn't currently need any API key, but limits the number of requests to 3600 per hour.

+Don't bother running the tests.
+They do not work at the moment.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.